Make-School-Courses/FEW-2.9-Technical-Seminar/final-assessment.md

 ### Stretch Challenge: Subscriptions

 Add subscriptions to your work.
-WE need a ubscriptions to tell us when a new todo is created and when a todo is completed.
+We need a subscriptions to tell us when a new todo is created and when a todo is completed.

 **Schema**